Bankruptcy of Lehman Brothers: Impact of bankruptcy filing

 Putnam Investments, a unit of Canada's Great-West Lifeco, shut a $12.3 billion money-market fund as it faced "significant redemption pressure" on September 17, 2008.
 Evergreen Investments said its parent Wachovia Corporation would "support" three Evergreen money-market funds to prevent their shares from falling.
 This move to cover $494 million of Lehman assets in the funds also raised fears about Wachovia's ability to raise capital.

 Close to 100 hedge funds used Lehman as their prime broker and relied largely on the firm for financing.
 In an attempt to meet their own credit needs, Lehman Brothers International routinely re-hypothecated the assets of their hedge funds clients that utilized their prime brokerage services.
-Lehman Brothers International held close to 40 billion dollars of clients assets when it filed for Chapter 11 Bankruptcy.
-Of this, 22 billion had been re-hypothecated.
+Lehman Brothers International held close to $40 billion of clients assets when it filed for Chapter 11 Bankruptcy.
+Of this, $22 billion had been re-hypothecated.
 As administrators took charge of the London business and the U.S. holding company filed for bankruptcy, positions held by those hedge funds at Lehman were frozen.
 As a result, the hedge funds were forced to de-lever and sit on large cash balances, inhibiting chances at further growth.
-This in turn created further market dislocation and overall systemic risk, resulting in a 737 billion dollar decline in collateral outstanding in the securities lending market.
+This in turn created further market dislocation and overall systemic risk, resulting in a $737 billion decline in collateral outstanding in the securities lending market.

 In Japan, banks and insurers announced a combined 249 billion yen ($2.4 billion) in potential losses tied to the Lehman shock.
 Mizuho Trust & Banking cut its profit forecast by more than half, citing 11.8 billion yen in losses on bonds and loans linked to Lehman.
 The Bank of Japan Governor Masaaki Shirakawa said, "Most lending to Lehman Brothers was made by major Japanese banks, and their possible losses seem to be within the levels that can be covered by their profits," adding, "There is no concern that the latest events will threaten the stability of Japan's financial system."
 During bankruptcy proceedings a lawyer from The Royal Bank of Scotland Group said the company was facing between $1.5 billion and $1.8 billion in claims against Lehman partially based on an unsecured guarantee from Lehman and connected to trading losses with Lehman subsidiaries, Martin Bienenstock.

 Lehman was a counterparty to mortgage financier Freddie Mac in unsecured lending transactions that matured on September 15, 2008.
 Freddie said it had not received principal payments of $1.2 billion plus accrued interest.
 Freddie said it had further potential exposure to Lehman of about $400 million related to the servicing of single-family home loans, including repurchasing obligations.
 Freddie also said it "does not know whether and to what extent it will sustain a loss relating to the transactions" and warned that "actual losses could materially exceed current estimates."
 Freddie was still in the process of evaluating its exposure to Lehman and its affiliates under other business relationships.